timescale/docs.timescale.com-content/README.md

 All files are written in standard markdown.

+## Docs versions

+There is a version of the docs for each supported version of the database, stored in a separate git branch.
+Our docs site parses those branches to allow users to choose what version of the docs they want to see.
+When submitting pull requests, you should determine what versions of the docs your changes will apply to and attach a label to the pull request that denotes the earliest version that your changes should apply to (`0.9`, `0.10`, `1.0`, etc.)
+The admin for the docs will use that as a guide when updating version branches.

 ### A note on page links

 None of the internal page links within these files will work on Github.
 They are designed to function within the code for the documentation site at [docs.timescale.com](http://docs.timescale.com).
 All external links should work.